aridiosilva/DesignPrinciplesAndPatterns/README.md

 The same *rule* applies for *dynamically type languages*, like *Python* and *Ruby*.
 Source *code dependencies* **should not refer to** *concrete modules*.
 However, in these languages it is a bit harder to define what a concrete module is.
 In particular, it is any module in which the functions being called are implemented.

+Clearly, treating this idea as a rule is unrealistic, because software systems must depend on many concrte facilities.
+For example, the *String* class in Java is concrete, and it would be unrealistic to try to force it to be abstract.
+The source code dependency on the concrete *java.lang.string* cannot, and should not, be avoided.

+By comparison, the *String* class is very stable.
+Changes to that class are very rare and and tightly controlled.
+Programmers and Architects do not have to worry about frequent chances to *String*

 ## The Rule of DIP

 The code that implement high-level policy should not depend on the code that implements low-level details.
 Rather, details should depend on policies.